rabbitmq/rabbitmq-website/site/connections.md

 <img class="screenshot" src="img/monitoring/connections/mgmt-ui-node-socket-count-growth.png" alt="Node file handle and socket count growth in management UI" title="Node file handle and socket count growth in management UI" />

-If the number of sockets used by a node keeps growing and growing this may be an indication of a connection leak in one of the applications.
+If the number of sockets used by a node keeps growing and growing, it is likely an indication of a connection leak in one of the applications.

 Some client libraries, [such has the Java client](/api-guide.html#metrics), expose metrics including the number of currently